 21And they abandoned their idols there, and David and his men carried them away.

-22And the Philistines came up yet again and spread themselves out in the valley of Rephaim.
+22And the Philistines came up again and spread themselves out in the Valley of Rephaim.

 23And when David inquired of Yahweh, he said, “Do not go directly up.
 Circle around behind them and come against them in front of the balsam trees.

-24When you hear the sound of marching in the tops of the balsam trees, then you are to move quickly; for then Yahweh has gone out before you to strike the army of the Philistines.”
+24And when you hear the sound of marching in the tops of the balsam trees, then go quickly, for then Yahweh has gone out before you to strike down the army of the Philistines.”

 1David again gathered together all the chosen men of Israel, 30,000.

 2And David arose and went with all the people who were with him to Baale of Judah to bring up from there the ark of God that is called by the Name, the name of Yahweh of Armies who sits enthroned above the cherubim.